daniel-rusu/pods4k/README.md

 names[1] = "Jane" // Compile error: No set method providing array access
 ```

-On top of the base efficiency improvements when storing typical generic types, immutable arrays are even more efficient
+On top of the base efficiency improvements over immutable or read-only lists when storing typical generic types,
-when dealing with the 8 primitive types.
-The primitive variants of immutable arrays store primitive values in a compact
+immutable arrays are even more efficient when dealing with the 8 primitive types.
+For example, when storing integers,
-contiguous region of memory instead of auto-boxing each value and storing pointers to scattered wrapper objects like
-what read-only lists do.
-For example, when storing integers, this reduces memory consumption by 5 to 8 times depending
+this reduces memory consumption by 5 to 8 times depending on how the JVM is configured and performance can improve by
-on how the JVM is configured and performance can improve by over 10 times when performing operations on these values in
+over 10 times when performing operations on these values in tight loops:
-tight loops:

 ```kotlin
 val people = immutableArrayOf(